-James Rebanks As a boy, James Rebanks's grandfather taught him to work the land the old way.
+James Rebanks SORRY, THIS EVENT HAS SOLD OUT As a boy, James Rebanks's grandfather taught him to work the land the old way.
 Their family farm in the Lake District hills was part of an ancient landscape: a patchwork of crops and meadows, of pastures grazed with livestock, and hedgerows teeming with wildlife.
 And yet, by the time James inherited the farm, it was barely recognisable.
 The men and women had vanished from the fields; the old stone barns had crumbled; the skies had emptied of birds and their wind-blown song.
 English Pastoral is the story of an inheritance: one that affects us all.
 It tells of how rural landscapes around the world have been brought close to collapse, and the age-old rhythms of work, weather, community and wild things are being lost.
 And yet this elegy from the Lake District fells is also a song of hope: how, guided by the past, one farmer began to salvage a tiny corner of England that was now his, doing his best to restore the life that had vanished and to leave a legacy for the future.
 This is a book about what it means to have love and pride in a place, and how, against all the odds, it may still be possible to build a new pastoral: not a utopia, but somewhere decent for us all.
 James Rebanks is a farmer based in the Lake District, where his family have lived and worked for over six hundred years.
 His No.1 bestselling debut, The Shepherd's Life, won the Lake District Book of the Year, was shortlisted for the Wainwright and Ondaatje prizes, and has been translated into sixteen languages.
-Chaired by Claire Malcom We have now released a few seats to those on our waiting list please click here to book if you have received an email from us.
-THIS EVENT HAS SOLD OUT.
-We hope to release more seats after 21st June, if you'd like to join the waiting list please email [email protected] adding James Rebanks in the subject line and number of tickets you require.
-Thank you.
-We would like to reassure you that Hexham Book Festival events will be delivered with your safety in mind, and in full accordance with Government guidelines available at the time.
+Chaired by Claire Malcom We would like to reassure you that Hexham Book Festival events will be delivered with your safety in mind, and in full accordance with Government guidelines available at the time.